-Access to Mental Health Services
+Student Access to Mental Health Services

 School-based mental health services help address barriers to learning and provide appropriate student and family support in a safe and supportive environment.
 Reaching out for mental health services is simple; contact your school counselor, nurse, health aide, principal, or the district office.
-In the community a good place to start may be to dial 211 for referrals in your area or call Monterey Co.
-Behavioral Health Services at (831) 755-4500.
+In the community a good place to start may be Siskiyou Co.
+Behavioral Health Services at (530) 841-4100.
 If you are in crisis contact this number or dial 911 immediately.
 [EC 49428]